Iran’s supreme leader appears more active as talks continue: US’s Rubio

 Iran’s semi-official Mehr news agency cited a source close to the country’s negotiating team as saying Tehran is still studying the latest proposal and has not communicated with the US in several days.
 The official stressed Iran was taking a “stern” approach given what it sees as US non-compliance with the ceasefire and general mistrust.

 Trump has said his priorities for any deal include Iran agreeing to never develop nuclear weapons and to reopen the Strait of Hormuz, through which about 20 percent of the world’s oil and liquefied natural gas supplies transited before the war.

-In a series of social media posts on Monday, Trump said that talks with Iran were progressing at a “rapid pace” and that “it will all work out well in the end”.
+In a social media post on Tuesday, Trump disputed reports that talks with Iran had paused, saying “conversations between us have been going on continuously”.
+“Where they lead, one never knows, but as I told Iran, ‘It’s time, one way or another, for you to make a Deal’,” wrote Trump in his Truth Social platform.

 Addressing lawmakers, Rubio said the US talks with Iran may now include “aspects of their nuclear programme” the country was unwilling to discuss as recently as a month ago.